From molecules to cells: a translational path towards novel therapeutics

 TEACHING METHODS

-• Problem-based learning, self-learning, case studies and experiemental activities both in stimulated laboratory environments using online platforms for virtual laboraotry scenarios
+The teaching methods implement active learning activities, such as problem-based learning, self-learning, case studies and experimental activities both in simulated laboratory environments using online platforms for virtual laboratory scenarios (Labster, JoVE).

 EVALUATION